arnabphoenix/imagenet-100-classifier/README.md

 **ResNet-34**:
   - Accuracy: 63%
   - Training Time: 31906.43 seconds
   - Inference Time: 0.188 seconds
+  - The entire classification report containing the Precision, Recall, and F1 score are included in the log files of each model

 **ResNet-50**:
   - Accuracy: 58%
   - Training Time: 27032.31 seconds
   - Inference Time: 0.637 seconds
+  - The entire classification report containing the Precision, Recall, and F1 score are included in the log files of each model

 **EfficientNet-B0**:
   - Accuracy: 48%
   - Training Time: 25004.28 seconds
   - Inference Time: 0.368 seconds
+  - The entire classification report containing the Precision, Recall, and F1 score are included in the log files of each model